 Nine years after the U.S. Supreme Court's decision in Bush v.
 Gore, the ruling appears to have had some lasting impact on how the public views the justices.
 A new poll from C-SPAN asked voters whether the ruling affected their view of the Court.
-A substantial minority, 29 percent, said that the ruling did.
-And not surprisingly, those who said so saw the ruling as incorrect, as a sham or as an area the justices should have avoided altogether.
+A substantial minority said that it did, and those who said so saw the ruling as a sham or as an area the justices should have avoided altogether.
 C-SPAN released the poll results Thursday, as it prepares to air a series of interviews with the justices next month.